 While researching the Tennessee real estate market, something else to keep in mind is the average time it takes to sell a house.
 Currently, the average time it takes to sell a home in Tennessee is 89 days- 54 days to receive an offer and an additional 35 days to close.
 This is approximately 9.9% faster than the national average.
 However, these are annual averages, and the numbers will vary by month or season- which we’ll dive into a little bit more later on in this article.

 Evaluate the Competition

 As you research more about your local market, you’ll also want to evaluate other properties listed in your area.
 What condition are the houses in?
 Do they have updated kitchens and bathrooms?
-Did they stage the home or add any curb appeal.
-These are all things that can affect your sale and increase your chances of selling sooner and possibly for more money.
+Did they stage the home or add any curb appeal?
+These are all things that can affect your sales and increase your chances of selling sooner and possibly for more money.